-Agile has been around since 2001, however it has only recently became a method that most of you know and use.
-Thus, if you are just starting out with Agile, you are not really familiar with the journey it has been on for the last 17 years.
+Evolution of Agile has been around since 2001; however it has only recently become a method that most of you know and use.
+Thus, if you are starting with Agile, you are not familiar with the journey it has been on for the last 17 years.
 Not to worry, as I have a short and sweet summary of the Agile evolution just for you.

 Find out where has Agile started and where it is likely to go in the future.

 There has been a growing need for a new way of organizing work for quite a while.
-This was especially true with software development teams that needed to account for changing customer input, be able to adapt and be less dependent on a predefined plan.
-As a result, in 2001 the Agile Manifesto has come about.
+This idea was especially true with software development teams that needed to account for changing customer input, be able to adapt, and be less dependent on a predefined plan.
+As a result, in 2001, the Agile Manifesto has come about.

-Stating 4 core values and 12 principles, the Agile Manifesto laid down the foundation for what we know as Agile today.
-And while some of its signers and applications do contradict one another, what the main ideas stand for is aligned.
+Stating four core values and 12 principles, the Agile Manifesto laid down the foundation for what we know as Agile today.
+And while some of its signers and applications do contradict one another.
+What the main ideas stand for is aligned.

-The Manifesto is an important point in the Agile movement.
+A declaration is an essential point in the Agile movement.
 It gave the varied applications and attempts an umbrella term and core ideas to stand behind.
-As well as one name to be referred to.

 The adoption and frameworks

-More and more of the software development teams started using varied Agile applications like Scrum, Kanban, Extreme Programming and others.
-While the Manifesto and Agile Alliance gave guidance and simplified the transition for those wanting to join.
+More and more of the software development teams started using varied Agile applications like Scrum, Kanban, Extreme Programming, and others.
+At the same time, the Manifesto and Agile Alliance gave guidance and simplified the transition for those wanting to join.

 At this stage, Agile was mostly used and adopted by software development teams.
 They used Agile frameworks locally to have better control of their processes, while still complying with traditional project management practices on the organizational level.
 However, as the positive influence of Agile became more and more apparent, the interest of the outside teams grew.

 Teams with various backgrounds and expertise adopted Agile frameworks successfully.
-What pushed this adoption forward though, was the courage to innovate and change the frameworks themselves.
-The teams saw how software developers worked and adapted the frameworks to work for their needs all the while keeping with the Agile Manifesto.
+What pushed this adoption forward, though, was the courage to innovate and change the structures themselves.
+The teams saw how software developers worked and adapted the frameworks to work for their needs, all the while keeping with the Agile Manifesto.

-To this day, many think that Agile can only be done with Scrum or Kanban, but the reality is, you can make it anything you need it to be.
-This flexibility of the practice was the key component of Agile going beyond the field of software development.
-Today we use the method in various fields, even the government.
+To this day, many think that Agile can only done with Scrum or Kanban, but the reality is, you can make it anything you need it to be.
+This flexibility of the practice was the critical component of Agile going beyond the field of software development.
+Today we use the method in various areas, even the government.

-To accommodate the whole organizational structure, new applications of Agile frameworks were introduced.
-Many companies today base their processes on LeSS, SoS, DAD and other scaled Agile approaches.
-However, it is important to note, that these solutions are not meant to fit and satisfy all companies.
+New applications of Agile frameworks introduced to accommodate the whole organizational structure.
+Many companies today base their processes on LeSS, SoS, DAD, and other scaled Agile approaches.
+However, it is essential to note that these solutions not meant to fit and satisfy all companies.

 Breaking the mold

-Over the years, Agile has proven to be not only a great way of doing business, but also that it is flexible enough to change and adopt.
-And this is the path, I see Agile staying on.
-There are enough of mature Agile users on the market now and with more and more companies taking on the practice, there will definitely be some new and improved applications.
-Which in turn will evolve and change the way we understand Agile today.
+Over the years, Agile has proven to be not only a great way of doing business but also that it is flexible enough to change and adapt.
+And this is the path; I see Agile staying on.
+There are enough mature Agile users on the market now, and with more and more companies taking on the practice, there will be some new and improved applications.
+Which, in turn, will evolve and change the way we understand Agile today.